BA Classical Civilisation and Archaeology

-A Joint Honours programme in Archaeology and Classical Studies offers students the opportunity to study an innovative inter-disciplinary course that marries two popular humanities subjects.
+A Joint Honours programme in Archaeology and Classical Civilisation offers students the opportunity to study an innovative inter-disciplinary course that marries two popular humanities subjects.

 Students will be able to shape their own degree path by selecting from a large range of topics covering both subject areas.

 Archaeology is the study of the human past through an examination of physical remains such as stone tools, pottery and bones, through to buildings, structures, monuments and landscapes.
 It attempts to reveal how both contemporary societies and past societies are organised, how humanity interacts with the environments and landscapes, and how ideas about the world are visible in the objects people have created.
 To be able to understand the past in any depth engagement with theoretical and ethical issues is needed.
 This means we explore issues such as representation, land use, technology, environmental change, death, beliefs and the evolution of the human body, mind and ideas with a view to broadening and widening knowledge of how humanity has arrived at the position it is in now.
 Many modules include a field trip to local sites or historic features of the landscape: we also do a graveyard survey for the less-squeamish.